Up to 50% off sofas & mattresses — limited‑time deals.

 West Elm Eddy Sofa Review (2026)

-The West Elm Eddy Sofa is a clean-lined, track-arm sofa with a deliberately firm sit, sold in 60"–94" widths and currently priced from $799.20 to $1,549 during a limited-time offer.
-It’s strongest for posture-forward sitting, laptop work, and tidy, modern rooms; it’s less satisfying for deep-seat loungers who want a plush, sink-in sprawl.
+The West Elm Eddy Sofa is a clean-lined, track-arm sofa with a firm, structured sit.
+It comes in 60" to 94" widths and, when we checked, was listed from $799.20 to $1,549 during a limited-time offer.
+In our testing, it worked best for upright sitting, laptop use, and small living rooms that benefit from a tailored footprint.
+It was less convincing for people who want a deep, sink-in lounge.

 Product Overview